-As stated in the ASEAN Strategic Transport Plan, cross-border shipments are often hindered by the lack of seamlessness for trucks servicing supply chains throughout the ASEAN region and the lack of harmonisation and mutual recognition of documentation, procedures and standards (e.g. duplication of customs documentation, absence of proper transit procedures, varying vehicle standards, drivers'

-&lt;sup>12 AEC Blueprint 2025, Section II.A.1, paragraph 10.iii.e licenses, insurance) for inter-modal and multimodal transport of goods.
+As stated in the ASEAN Strategic Transport Plan, cross-border shipments are often hindered by the lack of seamlessness for trucks servicing supply chains throughout the ASEAN region and the lack of harmonisation and mutual recognition of documentation, procedures and standards (e.g. duplication of customs documentation, absence of proper transit procedures, varying vehicle standards, drivers' licenses, insurance) for inter-modal and multimodal transport of goods.
 In particular, proper transit procedures for less-than-truck load (LTL) shipments are lacking in most ASEAN countries, which means that transit goods have to go through formal import and export procedures at each border crossing.
 Facilitating cross-border land and multimodal transport would help maximise the efficiency of logistics services and lower costs for consumers.